-Buying a Rabbit?
-These Tips Can Make Its Life Better
+Don't Know How to Take Care of a Bunny?
+These Tips Can Make Life Better

 A rabbit may not seem as complicated as a dog or a cat, but it still requires your attention.
-These cute little animals have their own needs and preferences, a certain daily regiment, nutrition requirements, and much more.
-If you are reading this, you are a responsible owner, and the following tips can help you become even better at caring for your pet rabbit.
+These cute little animals have their own needs and preferences, a certain daily regiment, nutrition requirements and much more.
+If you are reading this, you are a responsible owner, and the following tips will tell you how to take care of a bunny.

-If you decide to confine your rabbit in a cage (even if it’s large and comfy), you still need to let it out at least once a day for a hopping session.
+If you decide to confine your rabbit in a cage (even if it is large and comfy), you still need to let it out at least once a day for a hopping session.

 Arrange a Loving Companion

 Your rabbit is not a solitary pet.
 It needs company.
 So if you want a happy rabbit, get two.
-Of course, accommodating two rabbits is more complicated, but it’s more fun as well.
+Of course, accommodating two rabbits is more complicated, but it is more fun as well.
 Two pets bring twice as much joy as one.

-If you aren’t ready to adopt two rabbits, you must keep your pet company.
+If you are not ready to adopt two rabbits, you must keep your pet company.
 Don’t stash its house in the farthest room of your home.
 It loves watching and hearing what you are doing, so keep your rabbit close by.